dhis2/dhis2-docs/src/developer/web-api/tracker.md

 > **NOTE**
 >
-> Using tracked entity, Enrollment or Event params, will return any relationship where the
+> Using tracked entity, enrollment or event params, will return any relationship where the
 > trackedEntity, enrollment or event is part of the relationship (either from or to).
 As long as
 > user has access, that is.